Graz is located in Austria, a country in central Europe. The map below shows the location of Austria in Europe and the world.

 If you decide to rent a car, you can do it at any major airport, as well as in the city, but it is generally a good idea to make your reservations in advance.
 Note, however, that Graz is best explored on foot, and that it has very good public transportation.
 Also, much of Graz is a short-term parking zone (Kurzparkzone in German); so parking in the garage or in the streets in the town centre may end up being very expensive.

 You can check the weather in Graz here.

 Visa Information – Austria

-Nationals of some countries will need to obtain a visa to travel to Austria; check whether you need one with the Austrian Federal Ministry for Europe, Integration and Foreign Affairs.
+Nationals of some countries will need to obtain a visa to travel to Austria; check whether you need one with the Austrian Foreign Ministry (visa information).